zibz0017/QuartzVault/content/Notes.md

 - Clinton invited Netanyahu, King Hussein and Arafat to Washington to try and keep things moving but it was not successful.[^695]
 - In January 1997, the Hebron Agreement was signed.
 80% of the city was transferred to Palestinian control.
 In addition, Israel agreed to withdraw troops from Area C (except for specific locations) by August 1998.
 The original deal had called for the withdrawal by September 1997.[^695]
 - Once the dayan knows the דין, it is wrong for him to wait before delivering it.[^696]
-- (Mentions the medrash that even if someone has already seen a specific case, one should reexamine it.)[^697]
+- (Mentions the מדרש that even if someone has already seen a specific case, one should reexamine it.)[^697]
 - Dayanus is mentioned as the thing to take ones time because it is complex and important.
 It is the "main part" of the תורה.
-(Brings the medrash that mishpat is mentioned before and after aseres hadibros.)[^697]
+(Brings the מדרש that mishpat is mentioned before and after aseres hadibros.)[^697]
 - A dayan becomes a partner with Hashem in the creation of the world.[^698]
 - One should take one's time when delivering  any teaching.[^697]
 - By 1997, 400 Israelis had been killed in Lebanon since the end of the Lebanon and over 1400 injured.
 Many Israelis were pushing to find a way to pull out without sacrificing security.[^699]